What Is a Rape Kit?

 - It increases the likelihood of prosecution.
 The importance of DNA evidence in sexual assault cases cannot be overstated.
 Not only does DNA evidence carry weight in court, but it may prevent future sexual assaults from occurring.
 Even if the perpetrator is not prosecuted, their DNA may be added to the national database, making it easier to connect the perpetrator to a future crime.

 - Your health matters.
-Sexual assault can impact your physical health.
+Sexual assault can affect your physical health.
 You may have injuries and trauma related to the assaults that aren’t immediately visible.
 During an exam you may be able to access treatment for these injuries, receive preventative treatment for STIs, and obtain emergency contraception to prevent pregnancy.

 How long will the evidence be stored?